waynodiablo/Oystercard/bookmark_manager/15_tagging_links.md

 - [ ] Create a many-to-many relation to tags:
   - [ ] Create a Tag model
   - [ ] Refactor the DataMapper configuration into a separate `data_mapper_setup.rb` file
+  - [ ] Ensure the database is migrated
 - [ ] Adjust the controller so that new tags are added to the Link as it is created.
 - [ ] Deploy and confirm everything is running fine on Heroku